snayfach/UHGV/README.md

 - [HumGut](https://arken.nmbu.no/~larssn/humgut/) genomes and MAGs from a [Hadza](https://www.biorxiv.org/content/10.1101/2022.03.30.486478v2) hunter-gatherer population were used for host prediction and read mapping (HumGut contains all genomes from the [UHGG v1.0](http://ftp.ebi.ac.uk/pub/databases/metagenomics/mgnify_genomes/human-gut/v1.0/) combined with NCBI genomes detected in gut metagenomes)
 - [GTDB r207](https://gtdb.ecogenomic.org/) and [GTDB-tk](https://github.com/Ecogenomics/GTDBTk) were used to assign taxonomy to all prokaryotic genomes
 - [BACPHLIP](https://github.com/adamhockenberry/bacphlip) was used for prediction of phage lifestyle together with integrases from the [PHROG ](https://phrogs.lmge.uca.fr/) database and prophage information from geNomad.
 Note: BACPHLIP tends to over classify viral genome fragments as lytic
+- [tRNAscan-SE](https://github.com/UCSC-LoweLab/tRNAscan-SE) was used to predict tRNAs
-- [Prodigal-gv](https://github.com/apcamargo/prodigal-gv) was used to identify protein-coding genes and alternative genetic codes
+- [prodigal-gv](https://github.com/apcamargo/prodigal-gv) was used to identify protein-coding genes and alternative genetic codes
-- [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper), [PHROGs](https://phrogs.lmge.uca.fr/), [KOfam](https://www.genome.jp/ftp/db/kofam/), [Pfam](http://pfam.xfam.org/), [UniRef_90](https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniref/uniref90/), [PADLOC](https://github.com/padlocbio/padloc), and the [AcrCatalog](http://acrcatalog.pythonanywhere.com/) were used for phage gene functional annotation
+- [InterproScan](https://interproscan-docs.readthedocs.io/) (with the [Pfam](https://pfam.xfam.org/), [NCBIfam](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/evidence/), and [HAMAP](https://hamap.expasy.org/) databases), [eggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper), [PHROGs](https://phrogs.lmge.uca.fr/), [KOfam](https://www.genome.jp/ftp/db/kofam/), [UniRef_90](https://ftp.uniprot.org/pub/databases/uniprot/current_release/uniref/uniref90/), [PADLOC](https://github.com/padlocbio/padloc), [dbAPIS](https://bcb.unl.edu/dbAPIS/), and the [AcrCatalog](http://acrcatalog.pythonanywhere.com/) were used for phage gene functional annotation
-- [PhaNNs](https://github.com/Adrian-Cantu/PhANNs) were used to infer phage structural genes
 - [DGRscan](https://github.com/YuzhenYe/DGRscan) was used to identify diversity-generating retroelements on viruses containing reverse transcriptases
 - [Bowtie2](https://github.com/BenLangmead/bowtie2) was used to align short reads from 1798 whole-metagenomes and 673 viral-enriched metagenomes against the UHGV and database of prokaryotic genomes.
 [ViromeQC](https://github.com/SegataLab/viromeqc) was used to select human gut viromes.
 [CoverM](https://github.com/wwood/CoverM) was used to estimate the breadth of coverage and we applied a 50% threshold for classifying virus presence-absence
+- [anvi'o](https://anvio.org/) was used to identify single nucleotide variants (SNVs) and codon variants from read mapping data.
+- [MMseqs2](https://github.com/soedinglab/MMseqs2) was used to cluster viral proteins.
+- [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) was used to predict protein structures from multiple sequence alignments of protein clusters.
+- [MAFFT](https://mafft.cbrc.jp/alignment/software/) was used to produce multiple sequence alignments of *Caudoviricetes* marker proteins, which were subsequently used to construct a phylogenetic tree with [FastTree2](https://github.com/morgannprice/fasttree/).

 For additional details, please refer to our manuscript: (in preparation).

 ## Data availability

-The UHGV resource is freely available at: [https://portal.nersc.gov/UHGV](https://portal.nersc.gov/UHGV)
+The UHGV resource is freely available at: <https://uhgv.jgi.doe.gov/downloads>

 We provide genomes at three quality tiers: